 How likely is it that two LLMs speak the same dialect if they were built and trained independently?

-Image generation is not the only area where users have found ways to maximize their prodictivity last week.
+Image generation is not the only area where users have found ways to maximize their productivity last week.
 An interesting example was the discovery that GPT-4 had impressive stenographic capabilities effectively allowing to compress messages, albeit in a slightly lossy way.
 The ramifications could be far reaching as it could give insights into the learning capabilities of these models.
 But the most surprising was the claim that Google’s Bard was able to decode messages encoded by GPT4 (did not replicate ourselves).
 One would not expect different models, trained on different data, to encode information in the exact same way.

 Follow-ups on last week’s stories